kulics/koral/book-en/document.md

 In this language, the default text is the `String` type, which is an unlimited length of string data.

-You only need to wrap a piece of text with `""`, which will be recognized as a string value.
+You only need to wrap a piece of text with `""` or `''`, which will be recognized as a string value.

 E.g:

 ```
-let s String = "Hello, world!";
+let s1 String = "Hello, world!";
+let s2 String = 'Hello, world!'; ## same as s1
 ```

 It should be noted that a string is a type consisting of multiple characters, so in fact the string is a fixed-order list, and there is a correspondence between the two.
 Many times we can process strings as if they were lists.